Exercise 43: Basic Object-Oriented Analysis and Design

 When I run my game it looks like this:

 $ ruby ex43.rb The Gothons of Planet Percal #25 have invaded your ship and destroyed your entire crew.
 You are the last surviving member and your last mission is to get the neutron destruct bomb from the Weapons Armory, put it in the bridge, and blow the ship up after getting into an escape pod.
 You're running down the central corridor to the Weapons Armory when a Gothon jumps out, red scaly skin, dark grimy teeth, and evil clown costume flowing around his hate filled body.
 He's blocking the door to the Armory and about to pull a weapon to blast you. > dodge!
 Like a world class boxer you dodge, weave, slip and slide right as the Gothon's blaster cranks a laser past your head.
 In the middle of your artful dodge your foot slips and you bang your head on the metal wall and pass out.
 You wake up shortly after only to die as the Gothon stomps on your head and eats you.
-You died.
-You kinda suck at this.
+Such a luser.

 - Change it!
 Maybe you hate this game.
 Could be too violent, you aren't into sci-fi.
 Get the game working, then change it to what you like.
 This is your computer, you make it do what you want.